mridulgp/Machine-Learning-Large-Datasets/README.md

 Machine-Learning-Large-Datasets
 ===============================

-This package implements classification and graph sampling algorithms for large datasets.
+This package implements text classification and graph sampling algorithms for large datasets.
 It implements the following algorithms classification and sampling:

 1. Distributed Naive Bayes